-I am lucky enough to able to sit on an original Herman Miller Eames Aluminium Group lounge chair (circa 1970s), a Herman Miller Aeron (series 1) chair and a Herman Miller Embody chair (both the Aeron and Embody are co-designed by Bill Stumpf).
-I'm on the lookout for an Eames DCW circa 1950, Eames Lounge Chair and matching ottoman circa 1960s with Brazilian rosewood shells and a Jacobsen 'Egg' chair.
+I am lucky enough to able to sit on an original Herman Miller Eames Aluminium Group lounge chair (circa 1970s), an Eames LCW, a Herman Miller Aeron (series 1) chair and a Herman Miller Embody chair (both the Aeron and Embody are co-designed by Bill Stumpf).
+I'm on the lookout for an Eames Lounge Chair and matching ottoman circa 1960s with Brazilian rosewood shells and a Jacobsen 'Egg' chair.
 Obviously this is a multi-decade plan of mine, and one that will probably never be realised.

 I also have a passion for coffee, specifically espresso.
 My current setup is an La Marzocco GS3/1 mechanical paddle coffee machine with a Compak K10 Fresh (conical burr) grinder.
 In England my coffee beans typically come from Square Mile Coffee and in the USA I tend to use George Howell coffee based in Boston and now that I am an Oakland local, I typically try my hand at roasting my own beans after purchasing them from Sweet Maria's.

 August 2013 - May 2016